Best Turf Shoes for Baseball in 2023By Chris Sloan, 0 Comments

 "Remember the good and forget the bad or the game will ruin you."
 Players, who can forget their bad games and performances, have the best chances of reaching their potential.
 Dwelling on bad games is never good, although learning from mistakes is necessary.

 "You are one play away from putting it all together."
-It is encouraging for young athletes to know that sport success is close, reachable, and sustainable."
+It is encouraging for young athletes with motivational quotes to know that sport success is close, reachable, and sustainable."
 Having hope is the key to eventual success.

 "Perfect practice makes perfect."
 This is an obvioussubstitute forthe more common "practice makes perfect," but much truer than the latter statement because of the difficult nature of sport.
 Another similar statement that is important for kids to realize, "If you are going to do it, you may as well do it right."